 Madame Gres' work has had profound effects on Haute Couture and her influence still resonates to this day.
 Her attention to detail, master draping techniques and respect for the female form is unparalleled.
-She was known for designing and creating garments directly on the models and the results were spectacular.
-She first opened her atelier, La Maison Alix in 1932.
+She was known for designing and creating garments directly on her models and this became a signature of her work.
+She opened her first atelier, La Maison Alix in 1932.
 A partnership briefly changed the house's name to Alix Barton and then the label went to simply Alix.
-In 1942 she married, and the label made its last change to became Madame Gres, a partial anagram of her husband's first name, Serge.
-Her work spanned over five decades and all of it, with the exception of a short-lived RTW line begun in 1980, was created as Haute Couture pieces.
+In 1942 she married, and the label made its last change to became Madame Gres, which was a partial anagram of Serge, her husband's first name.
+Her work spans over five full decades with the vast majority of it, with the exception of a short-lived RTW line begun in 1980, dedicated solely to creating Haute Couture.
+She is one of the greatest couturiers of our time and her pieces are very rare and hard to find.
+This one is exceptional

 Bust: to 18.5" flat across from side seam to side seam